- Legal duty

 There is very little official information available regarding gender reassignment and sexual orientation but the following sources provide an indication of the UK and local position.

 3.1% of the UK population aged 16 years and over identified as lesbian, gay or bisexual (LGB) in 2020, an increase from 2.7% in 2019 and almost double the percentage from 2014 (1.6%).People aged 16 to 24 years continue to be the most likely to identify as LGB in 2020 (8.0%) reflecting an increasing trend for this age group since 2014; this breaks down to 2.7% identifying as gay or lesbian, and 5.3% identifying as bisexual.
-Source: Office for National Statistics, 2016, Sexual Identity, UK: 2016 Statistical Bulletin [external link]: Experimental Statistics, ONS, Newport, Wales.
+Source: Office for National Statistics, 2020, Sexual Identity, UK: 2020 Statistical Bulletin [external link]: Experimental Statistics, ONS, Newport, Wales.
 However, these figures only demonstrate what percentage of the population are prepared to divulge their sexual preference to a cold-calling stranger on the doorstep and local GADD further point out that the Department of Health and the Home Office use a figure of 6% to 7% of the population as an estimate.
-Arecent Public Health England report, Producing modelled estimates of the size of the lesbian, gay and bisexual population of England analysed 15 surveys representing the general adult population in England and calculated a weighted estimate of people identifying as LGB or ‘other’ as 2.5%, with an upper limit of 5.89% identified when including all respondents selecting ‘prefer not to say’, ‘don’t know’ or giving no answer were taken into account such as assuming all of these respondents were LGB.

 The figure of 3.1% implies approximately 3,320 adults in Darlington would identify themselves as LGB.